sammorton11/Kotlin_ATM/README.md

-- 👋 Hi, I’m @sammorton11
+- 👋 Hi, I’m Sam!
-- 👀 I’m interested in learning everything about software development :)
-- 🌱 I’m currently learning Java :)
+- 🌱 I’m currently learning Android Studio with Kotlin :)
 - 💞️ I’m looking to collaborate on almost any project that is beginner friendly.
 - 📫 How to reach me sammorton11@yahoo.com